GitGeekAritra/PRODIGY_GA_02/README.md

-The objective of this project is to explore the power of image generation using pre-trained deep learning models.
-By leveraging models like DALL·E, Stable Diffusion, or DeepAI, we aim to generate creative and realistic images based on textual prompts.
+The objective of this project is to explore the power of image generation using pre-trained deep learning models like DALL·E, Stable Diffusion.
+By leveraging Stable Diffusion we aim to generate creative and realistic images based on textual prompts.